andyqwartz/SERENDIPPO_WEBSITE/_posts/2024-2-2-June-Cavlan.md

   </div>
 </div>

-The second version, a professional recording made as part of the "Live Room" project at Bridge Recording Studio, offers a striking contrast.
-June Cavlan performs the piece standing, accompanied by Luther S. Allison on piano and a string ensemble conducted by Jackson A. Waters.
-Although technically impeccable, this configuration reveals a subtle alteration in rhythmic and harmonic stability, a phenomenon directly linked to the modification of her habitual body memory.
+The second version, a <strong>professional recording</strong> made as part of the "Live Room" project at Bridge Recording Studio, offers a striking contrast.
+June Cavlan performs the piece <strong>standing</strong>, accompanied by Luther S. Allison on piano and a <strong>string ensemble</strong> conducted by Jackson A. Waters.
+Although <strong>technically impeccable</strong>, this configuration reveals a <strong>subtle alteration</strong> in rhythmic and harmonic stability, a phenomenon directly linked to the <strong>modification of her habitual body memory</strong>.

 <div class="spotify-container">
   <iframe src="https://open.spotify.com/embed/track/6We35TxOIcNG7If2KK92FA?utm_source=generator&theme=0" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>